ibm-cloud-docs/Cloudant/offerings/bluemix.md

 The measurement of throughput is a simple count of the number of events of each type, per second, where the second is a *sliding* window.
-If your account exceeds the number of throughput events that are provisioned for the plan, requests are rejected until the number of events within the sliding window no longer exceed the number that is provisioned.
+If your account exceeds the number of throughput events provisioned for the plan, {{site.data.keyword.cloudant_short_notm}} rejects requests until the number of events within the sliding window no longer exceeds the number provisioned.
 It might help to think of the sliding 1-second window as being any consecutive period of 1,000 milliseconds.

 For example, the Standard plan is provisioned for 200 reads per second.
 Your account might consume a maximum of 200 read events during a consecutive period of 1,000 milliseconds (1 second).
 Subsequent read requests made during the sliding 1,000-millisecond period